AdobeDocs/experience-manager-65.en/help/forms/using/mitigating-struts-2-rce-vulnerabilities-for-experience-manager-manager-form.md

     ```

 1. Run the following commands in the listed order for recursive in-place replacement.
 Before running the command.
-Replace the path in the above command with  path of your AEM Form server and the `struts2-core-2.5.33.jar` file.
+Replace the path in the command with the path of your AEM Forms server and the `struts2-core-2.5.33.jar` file.

     ```